mpoon2/phoebe/README.md

 This is a minimal [Gatsby](https://www.gatsbyjs.com/) theme for [Obsidian](https://obsidian.md) authoring.

-First and foremost, this is a personal project and not meant to deployed in any production builds.
+First and foremost, this is a personal project and not meant to be deployed in any production builds.
 The [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) was used as a base due to it's simplicity and commitment to using remark for Markdown parsing.
 A non comprehensive list of technologies used can be found below:

 - [Obsidian](https://obsidian.md) - knowledge base management and markdown authoring
 - [Gatsby](https://www.gatsbyjs.com) - to generate static web pages from MD